 How Higher Logic can help

-- Unsubscribers outside of MA Professional or MA Enterprise can be uploaded into their associated database to ensure they're being suppressed.
+- Unsubscribers outside of Communications Professional or Communications Enterprise can be uploaded into their associated database to ensure they're being suppressed.

 - Add a physical address in your automation email templates.

 - There are many unsubscribe options to choose from that provide a fast, simple way for recipients to unsubscribe from future messages.

 - You can create default/custom "From," "Friendly From," and "Reply-To" addresses to reflect the proper routing info.

-- With MA Professional, the "List-unsubscribe" header is used for all mail being sent.
+- With Communications Professional, the "List-unsubscribe" header is used for all mail being sent.
 This allows mail receivers to add their own unsubscribe function to their user interface, making the process even faster and easier for the recipients.